RoopakCS/EXPERIMENT-04--INTERRUPT-GENERATION-USING-SENSOR-AND-VISUALIZING-USING-SERIAL-MONITOR/README.md

 # EXPERIMENT-04-INTERRUPT-GENERATION-USING-SENSOR-AND-VISUALIZING-USING-SERIAL-MONITOR

-###  DATE:
+### DATE: 03/05/2025

-###  NAME:
+### NAME: Roopak C S

-###  ROLL NO :
+### ROLL NO : 212223220088

-###  DEPARTMENT:
+### DEPARTMENT: B.Tech IT

 ### Aim:

 To Interface a IR Sensor to digital port of iot development board and generate an interrupt and visualize on the serial monitor

 ### Components required:

 STM32 CUBE IDE, serial port utility monitor,IR Pair Sensor .

 ## Theory :